Localizing distributor brochures solves one of the biggest challenges faced by brands with large distribution networks –

 Few Solutions are Perfect

 One of the solutions that companies use is sending word files with localized copy produced by a translation firm for approval, including that in a new design once the inevitable corrections have been received from the distributor and other localized elements, including the distributor’s logo, imagery, and other changes.
 This process usually takes weeks and is not suited to the speed of modern business.
 Out of date, marketing materials with incorrect prices or specifications only harm the sales process with the potential for misunderstandings with end customers.
 Companies have sometimes provided InDesign files with all of the associated brand elements, including fonts and images, to their distribution partners to produce their own localized versions.
 This rarely has a happy ending.
 Even with detailed brand guideline documents, maintaining brand integrity is very difficult to implement at long distances.
 There can be other issues, including the legal distribution and licensing of fonts and images, some of which may have been licensed by the brand for use only within their company.

 Localizing Distributor Brochures with Tweak

-A feature of Tweak is that documents can be tagged for distributor use, with logos, contact information, and other details being automatically customized based on the user’s profile information.
+A feature of Tweak is that documents such as brochures can be tagged for distributor use, with logos, contact information, and other details being automatically customized based on the user’s profile information.
 This makes it easy to ensure that no out of date phone numbers, email addresses, or contact information are included – and rules out another potential source of errors created by the distributor.
 Brand managers like to have the final say with marketing copy and materials, and Tweak has taken this into account.
 When sharing documents, they can choose whether they require final approval before PDFs or JPEGs are made or materials created can be shared on social media.
 All of this communication happens frictionless in the Tweak System.
 It takes just a second to share, approve, or comment on a document, and you’ll know that your valuable marketing assets are available internally and externally to your chosen partners 24/7/365.